Vaman971/my-portfolio/README.md

 - Secured with **Google reCAPTCHA v3**.
 - Emails are sent using **Resend API**.
-- Messages are delivered to the email specified in ``.
+- Messages are delivered to the email specified in `CONTACT_EMAIL`.

 ---